 What does the die-struck jewelry process involve?

-Van Craeynest die-struck engagement rings at Emerson & Farrar Fine Jewelry
+Van Craeynest die-struck engagement rings at Emerson Fine Jewelry

 Considering the functionality and symbolism of engagement rings, we believe that die-struck engagement rings are an unparalleled choice.
 They are remarkably durable and resistant to outside shocks.
 Their settings are firmer and more secure, protecting the gemstones from falling out.
 Finally, the sheer amount of time and craftsmanship poured into every single Van Craeynest die-struck engagement ring make it a stunning emblem of love and devotion.

-If you are interested in our die-struck jewelry and die-struck engagement rings, we are available on two locations - 27 E State St, Redlands and 125 South Palm Canyon Dr., Palm Springs, California.
+If you are interested in our die-struck jewelry and die-struck engagement rings, we are at 27 E State St, Redlands, California.
 We invite you to visit us in store and feel for yourself the singular virtues of our die-struck collections.Contact Us Today